A comprehensive guide to injectables for people of color

-Once seen as cosmetic procedures designed for Caucasian women due to their earlier onset of aging, injectables like Botox, Juvederm, and Xeomin are becoming increasingly more popular among women of color because they help keep wrinkles and crow's feet at bay, as well as restore lost volume.
+Once seen as cosmetic procedures designed for Caucasians due to their earlier onset of aging, injectables like Botox, Juvéderm, and Xeomin are becoming increasingly more popular among people of color because they help keep wrinkles and crow's feet at bay, as well as restore lost volume.

-Women with lighter skin tend to age faster than those with darker complexions because of increased susceptibility to the damaging effects of ultraviolet light.
-Women of color with darker complexions tend to have more melanin in their skin, which naturally protects against UV damage that contributes to premature aging.
+Those with lighter skin tend to age visibly faster than those with darker complexions because of increased susceptibility to the damaging effects of ultraviolet light.
+People with darker complexions tend to have more melanin in their skin, which naturally protects against UV damage that contributes to premature aging.
 These differences in patterns of aging influence the way in which injectables are used.

-So, what should women of color with darker complexions know before getting injectables?
+So, what should people with darker complexions know before getting injectables?

 They can restore volume

-As women with darker skin tones age, they develop fewer fine lines and wrinkles compared to Caucasian women but are more likely to experience volume loss.
-Among women of color, the most commonly treated areas include the forehead, the space between the eyebrows, crow's feet, and under the eyes.
+As those with darker skin tones age, they develop fewer fine lines and wrinkles compared to Caucasians but are more likely to experience volume loss.
+Among people of color, the most commonly treated areas include the forehead, the space between the eyebrows, crow's feet, and under the eyes.

-That's where injectables, like Juvederm, come into play.
-A hyaluronic acid-based filler, Juvederm is used to increase volume in the face temporarily.
+That's where injectables, like Juvéderm, come into play.
+A hyaluronic acid-based filler, Juvéderm is used to increase volume in the face temporarily.
 If you aren't familiar with hyaluronic acid, it's a substance derived from sugar that's naturally found in the body — and it holds up to 1,000 times its molecular weight in water.
-Because of this unique property, Juvederm can plump up the cheeks, jawline, and chin with results that last up to one year.
+Because of this unique property, Juvéderm can plump up the lips, cheeks, jawline, and chin with results that can last for years.

 Finding an experienced professional is important